Introduction to Prototype Model

 - Sometimes it is difficult for the user to find the difference between the actual product or system and prototype.

-- Prototype model does not work where insufficient requirements are mentioned.
+- The prototype model does not work where insufficient requirements are mentioned.

 - It increases the complexity of the system and its deadlines.